A boy sneaks off to an amusement arcade.

 When Tek saw Nik approach, his dead face raised a studded eyebrow.
 "Mom know you're here?"

 Nik shrugged and pushed up his top lip in a 'who cares' attitude.
-"Whotcha playin?"
+"Wotcha playin?"

 Tek turned back to the game, a stick of chalk hanging from his fingers.
 At first Nik wondered what purpose it might serve, until he noticed smoky wisps floating against the black wood.
-As soon as an explosion signalled the end of the game, the sitting boy got shoved out and replaced.
+The moment an explosion signaled the end of the game, the sitting boy got shoved out and replaced.
 It was Tek's turn to kill aliens.
 Nik thought if he waited two more games he might get a go.
 He pulled a bunch of coins from his pocket and enjoyed the feeling of empowerment.
 All those games he could play.
 But why should he wait?

 He stepped over to a big glass box where a metal claw dangled above a jumble of toys.
 The golden strap of a watch caught his eye.
 Feeding the slot, he hesitated, grabbed the joystick and sent the claw juddering about, swinging pathetically.
 His first attempt failed miserably, the prongs dropping and grabbing at nothing.
 His second try just made him more frustrated.
 He gazed dreamily as if upon a hoard of treasure, at all the things he wasn't going to take home.